New spark plugs need to be installed because, spark plugs, do NOT last forever.

-New spark plugs maintain peak engine performance and efficiency.
+New spark plugs, maintain peak engine performance and efficiency.
 Every engine will misfire occasionally.
-But as the number of misfires per mile goes up over time, it increases exhaust emissions, wastes gas and reduces power.
+But, as the number of misfires per mile goes up over time; it increases exhaust emissions, wastes gas and reduces power.

 Why Install New Spark Plugs

-On fuel injected engines, wet fouling is less of a problem but can happen if a cold start injector leaks.
-Or there is a fuel calibration problem that creates an overly rich startup mixture.
+On fuel injected engines, wet fouling is less of a problem; but can happen, if a cold start injector leaks.
+Or, there is a fuel calibration problem that creates, an overly rich startup mixture.

-The presence of higher than normal quantities of unburned gasoline in the exhaust; will cause the operating temperature of the converter to soar; which may lead to a partial or complete meltdown of the converter.
+The presence of higher than normal quantities of unburned fuel in the exhaust; will cause the operating temperature of the converter to soar; which may lead to a partial or complete meltdown of the converter.

 This, in turn, may form a partial restriction or complete blockage in the exhaust.
 As a result, creating enormous backpressure and chokes off the engines ability to exhale.
 The engine may lack power, especially at higher speeds, and deliver terrible fuel economy.